 Casa Milà.
 Known as ‘La Pedrera’ (‘stone quarry’), is another art nouveau building designed by Gaudi.
 Located in downtown Barcelona.

 Casa Batlló.
 Originally an apartment building designed by Gaudi, now serving as a museum.
 Located in Barcelona’s center, it is recognizable by its rooftop dragon structure.

 Royal Alcázar of Seville.
-Royal palace in Seville, built on the site of former Abbadid Muslim residential fortress in Moorish-Renaissance style.
+The royal palace in Seville, built on the site of a former Abbadid Muslim residential fortress in Moorish-Renaissance style.
 It features gardens with fountains and it is inscribed as UNESCO World Heritage Site.